-You may have read and heard some of the information in today’s newsletter.
-These suggestions can help when you need to follow them.
-People with diabetes, Type 1 and Type 2, are at a slightly higher risk of contracting Covid-19 when exposed.
-More importantly, diabetes places a person at substantially a higher risk of becoming sick and having a worse outcome when infected.
+You may have read and heard some of the information here, but more exact suggestions help most when you need to follow them.
+The risk of contracting COVID-19 is minimally higher for people with Type 1 or Type 2 diabetes.
+More importantly, having diabetes places people at substantially higher risks for the severity of the illness and having worse outcomes when infected.
 Poorly managed diabetes creates a state of chronic inflammation that impedes immune responses.
-Well-managed glucose levels reduce this risk for catching Covid and for a healthier outcome if this happens.
+Well-managed glucose levels reduce this risk for catching COVID and for a healthier outcome if this happens.
 See Pumping Insulin, 6th Edition, and Using Insulin for thorough information on how to manage glucose levels using a pump or injections.

 Higher glucose levels damage organs and blood vessels.
 Underlying conditions like obesity, high blood pressure, and cardiovascular disease significantly worsen outcomes with Covid-19.
 Age is the only unmodifiable risk.

 To minimize vulnerability and improve understanding, we provide a series of informational newsletters for what to know to counter more significant risk.
 Newsletters will cover:

 - Why COVID-19 Presents A Special Threat To Someone With Diabetes

 - How To Manage Your Diabetes If You Get COVID-19